cherrynoize/tlock/README.md

     [Service]
     User=%I
-    Type=forking
     Environment=DISPLAY=:0
     ExecStart=/usr/local/bin/tlock

     [Install]
     WantedBy=suspend.target

-Then enable or start the service for your user like this:
+Then enable and start the service for your user like this:

-    systemctl enable resume\@USER.service
+    systemctl enable --now resume@USER.service
-    # or
-    systemctl start resume\@USER.service

 Where USER is your username.

 Verify it is working as expected with:

-    systemctl status resume\@USER.service
+    systemctl status resume@USER.service

 You can now suspend your system: